Thai Tattoo Yant Designs

 Chat Petch Diamond Armor 5 lines Sak Yant Tattoo

 Sak Yant Tattoo, Chat Petch.
 The sacred Yantra figures are connected and represent spiritual values continuously spiritually and artistically.
-Some of Chat Petch Yantra‘s mystical powers include Supportilly flowing like water.
+Some of Chat Petch Yantra‘s mystical powers include Supportably flowing like water.
 It brings peace and balance, both spiritually and artistically.
 Some of Chat Petch Yantra’s mystical powers include: Supporting inner power, bringer of good fortune, protection from harm for your family, yourself, and loved ones, and success in business and careers.

 This Yant is usually on the shoulder, opposite from the Hah Taew on the other shoulder but can be put anywhere above the waist.
 The diamond net is thrown around you, to give you protection, from anything that does not do you good.

-Symbolism and Core Blessings
+Sak Yant Thai Tattoo Symbolism Meanings and Core Blessings

 • Spiritual armor shielding from physical harm, danger, and negative energies